Norway Packing List (for Solo Travellers)

 1 umbrella travel size

-It is good to have one in Norway at this time of the year despite that I didn’t use it even once.
+It is good to have a travel-size umbrella with you in Norway.
+At this time of the year it often rains, despite that I didn’t need to use it even once.

 A hat that will keep your face away from the sun is an absolute must.
 The sun in Norway is very strong (despite that it doesn’t feel that way) and even I have heard that there is ozone hole there.
 So, protect your skin as much as possible (use a sunscreen every day).

 The same goes for the sunglasses.
-It is not for your stylish look (well, it is indeed) but for the health of your eyes.
+It is not for your stylish look (well, it is indeed) but for the well-being of your eyesight.
 As we spend long hours outdoors when we travel, often the sunburnt and sore eyes are the results of our wanderings.

 Leather jacket (light, body-fit shaped)